adoptium/temurin-build/RELEASING.md

     - `scmReference`: One of the following:
       - For JDK8 arm32 linux, the tag usually takes the form `jdk8u322-b04-aarch32-xxxxxxxx`
       - For the rest, it's the same tag suffixed with `_adopt` e.g. `jdk-17.0.2+9_adopt`
+    - `buildReference`:  tag or the ongoing release on temurin-build repo
+    - `ciReference`: tag or the ongoing release on ci-jenkins-pipeline repo
+    - `helperReference`: tag for the ongoing release on jenkins-helper repo
     - `overridePublishName`: only for JDK8 arm32 linux, to set to the actual OpenJDK tag (`jdk8u322-b04`)
     - `aqaReference` should be set to the appropriate branch of the `aqa-tests` repository which is appropriate for this release.
 Generally of the form `vX.Y.Z-release`
     - `enableTests`: tick